benton-tripp/urban-clay/README.md

 longitudes 78.0°W to 78.6°W. The county is part of the rapidly expanding Raleigh-Durham-Chapel Hill metropolitan area, making it a pertinent case study for urban growth analysis.

-Coordinates are defined in the North Carolina State Plane Coordinate System (NAD83), with units in meters.
-This coordinate system ensures spatial accuracy and consistency in measurements across the study area.
+Coordinates are defined in the Universal Transverse Mercator (UTM) coordinate system, specifically UTM Zone 17N (EPSG:32617), with units in meters.
+This coordinate system is used by Sentinel-2 imagery in this region and ensures spatial accuracy and consistency in measurements across the study area.

 ![Johnston County, North Carolina](docs/johnston_county.png)